Game-based learning is just one term covered by serious games, but serious games have had a serious impact on society.

 With the world becoming more industrialised, IBM’s City One provides a comprehensive educational resource.
 City One is designed to simulate the complexities of urban planning from water management to financial planning.
 Maxis’ Sim City created a similar challenge over 20 years previously.
 The reason Sim City isn’t on this list is that it was primarily designed for entertainment.

 In this game, players take the role of a Special Amnesty International Agent tasked with convincing populations and governments to abolish the death penalty.
 While the game does a lot to publicise the work of Amnesty International in general, it also encourages people to consider a politically volatile subject from new angles.

 10. Superbetter (2012)

-To find out how Growth Engineering are using gamification and game-based learning to change the online learning world, check out our Archives of Awesome to see our library of white papers, case studies and loads more!
+To find out how Growth Engineering is using gamification and game-based learning to change the online learning world, check out our Guide to Gamification!